 Custom-fitted device

 Our oral appliances are custom-fit to your mouth, creating a safe airway, reducing the number of times you stop breathing in the night.
-Get more restful, better sleep with a COA.
+Get more restful, better sleep with a OAT.

 Improve Sleep & Reduce Breathing Stoppages

-Custom oral appliances have been found to reduce the number of times you stop breathing in the night.
+Oral Appliance Therapy has been found to reduce the number of times you stop breathing in the night.
 This is measured as an Apnea-Hypopnea Index (AHI), which reduces when using the appliance.
-Instead of using a large, noisy CPAP machine, sleep more comfortably with a small, retainer-sized COA.
+Instead of using a large, noisy CPAP machine, sleep more comfortably with a small, retainer-sized OAT.

 Revitalize Your Health

 Sleep Apnea causes issues sleeping, but it can affect your overall health with issues including cardiovascular diseases and excessive daytime sleepiness.
-Feel rejuvenated after a night’s sleep with a COA.
+Feel rejuvenated after a night’s sleep with a OAT.

 Sleep Apnea Treatment